danielstorey/adapt-expose/README.md

 **_animationType** (string): Possible built-in values are `shrink`, `flipUp`, `flipLeft`, `slideUp`, `slideDown`, `slideLeft`, `slideRight`.
 You may also assign your own value and use css to create your own animation.
 Documentation for this coming soon.

+**_equalHeights** (boolean): Heights of each item are automatically resized to match the tallest one.
+Set this value to `false` to override this behaviour.

 **_items** (array): Each item represents a panel of content and its cover.

 >**front** (string): The text for item's cover (default ?).